home-assistant/addons/letsencrypt/DOCS.md

 ```
 </details>

-In addition add the fields according to the credentials required by your DNS provider:

 <details>
+  <summary>In addition add the fields according to the credentials required by your DNS provider:</summary>

 ```yaml
 propagation_seconds: 60
 azure_config: ''